Area under the curve (pharmacokinetics): AUC and bioavailability

-In pharmacokinetics, bioavailability generally refers to the fraction of drug that is absorbed systemically and is thus available to produce a biological effect.
+In pharmacokinetics, bioavailability generally refers to the fraction of a drug that is absorbed systemically and is thus available to produce a biological effect.
 This is often measured by quantifying the "AUC".
-In order to determine the respective AUCs, the serum concentration vs. time plots are typically gathered using C-14 labeled drugs and AMS (accelerated mass spectrometry).
+In order to determine the respective AUCs, the serum concentration vs. time plots are typically gathered using C-14 labelled drugs and AMS (accelerated mass spectrometry).

 Bioavailability can be measured in terms of "absolute bioavailability" or "relative bioavailability".

 Absolute bioavailability

-Absolute bioavailability refers to the bioavailability of drug when administered via a non-intravenous (non-IV) dosage form (i.e. oral tablet, suppository, subcutaneous, etc.) compared with the bioavailability of the same drug administered intravenously (IV).
+Absolute bioavailability refers to the bioavailability of a drug when administered via an extravascular dosage form (i.e. oral tablet, suppository, subcutaneous, etc.) compared with the bioavailability of the same drug administered intravenously (IV).
 This is done by comparing the AUC of the non-intravenous dosage form with the AUC for the drug administered intravenously.
 This fraction is normalized by multiplying by each dosage form's respective dose.

 Relative bioavailability

 Relative bioavailability compares the bioavailability between two different dosage forms.
 Again, the relative AUCs are used to make this comparison and relative doses are used to normalize the calculation.